fdebrus/Nikobus-HA/README.md

 - Got the switches and lights (dimmer) to work

 **open issues**
-- the system overall is slow
+- the system overall is slow, **resolved** more improvements (wip)
-- when you change status of a switch / dimmer it is not updated till next refresh 60secs
+- when you change status of a switch / dimmer it is not updated till next refresh 60secs (WIP)

 **TO DO**
-- add cover support
+- add cover/shutter support
-- manage buttons
+- add buttons support
 - code cleanup